sideprotocol/plonky2-gpu/README.md

 - **RAM:** 16GB
 - **GPU:** NVIDIA 2080 Ti
 - **GPU RAM:** 12GB
+- **CUDA Version**: 12+

 **Examples:**
 - [`Plonky2-25519`](https://github.com/sideprotocol/plonky2-ed25519): Discover the enhanced performance, specially optimized for ed25519 signatures.
 This accelerated implementation has notably reduced the proving time for ed25519 signatures from 45 seconds to just 5 seconds.
 Experience the optimized performance specifically tailored for ed25519 signatures.

+**DISCLAIMER: This implementation is currently in its early stages and is not deemed production-ready.
+Use for experimentation and exploration purposes only.**

 ## Contributor